Local Scale Invariance and Inflation: Introduction

 under the pseudo transformation and thus the corresponding covariant derivative is given by $ D'_{\mu}\phi \equiv \left(\partial_{\mu} - f \mathcal{S}_{\mu} \right) \phi $, where $f$ is the gauge coupling constant.
 Incorporating the covariant derivatives, we can write modified Ricci scalar $\tilde{R}$ as

 Here, $\mathcal{S}_{\mu}= (\mathcal{S}_t, \mathcal{S}_i)$, $\mathcal{S}^{\mu}_{ \ ; \nu}$ is usual covariant derivative of $\mathcal{S}^\mu$ in the gravitational background and $\tilde{R}$ respects the pseudo scale invariance .
-In Ref. \cite{AJS}, the background value of temporal part of vector meson $\mathcal{S}_{t} (= S_t)$ is taken to be zero as a gauge.
-Under this gauge one obtains the de-Sitter solution if we consider spatial part $\mathcal{S}_i=0$.
+In Ref. \cite{AJS}, the background value of temporal part of vector meson $\mathcal{S}_{t} (= S_t)$ is taken to be zero as a solution.
+Under this condition, one obtains the de-Sitter solution if we consider spatial part $\mathcal{S}_i=0$.
 We can also consider $\mathcal{S}_i \neq 0$.
 The very small background value of $\mathcal{S}_i (= S_i)$ in early universe epoch as an initial condition \cite{AJS} explains the cold dark matter of universe today.
 In Ref. \cite{AJS}, it is also argued that $S_i$ oscillates over time, however, averaging over time, the energy density corresponding to $S_i$ drops as $1/a^3$ and corresponding pressure is approximately zero.
-Thus, $S_i$ may be a candidate for cold dark matter of the current universe. \\
+Thus, $S_i$ may be a candidate for cold dark matter of the current universe.

 For $S_t =0$, we can have the inflation for the infinite period.
 However, we would not have the definite value of the power spectrum of the scalar perturbation since the slow roll parameter becomes zero.
-To achieve the definite value of the scalar power spectrum we consider very small constant value of $S_t $ in this paper.
-In addition, we assume $\mathcal{S}_i=0$ since it does not have any role during the inflation.
+To achieve the definite value of the scalar power spectrum we consider very small value of $S_t $ in this paper.
+In addition, we assume $\mathcal{S}_i=0$ since it does not play any role during the inflation.
+Considering a solution for $S_{t}$, we break the scale invariance \cite{JMS,AJS,Singh:2011av,Rajaraman}.
+We call this phenomenon as ``soft local scale symmetry breaking'' \cite{Singh:2011av,Rajaraman} similar to spontaneous local symmetry breaking.
+In the case of soft symmetry breaking, a nearly de-Sitter solution can be obtained for certain choice of parameters.

 The paper is organized as follows.
 In Sec. (\ref{bck}), we consider a local scale invariant scalar field model, write all the background equations and show that we can have required number of e-folding during the inflation.
 In Sec. (\ref{prt}), we perturb the Einstein' equation, vector field equation and scalar field equation at linear level.
 In Sec. (\ref{sptm}), we calculate the power spectrum and finally the conclusions are drawn in Sec. (\ref{conc}).